Shannon Tubman

-Plastic surgeons, cosmetic doctors and beauty therapists all use IPL to treat a number of skin conditions, such as:
+Plastic surgeons, cosmetic doctors and beauty therapists all use IPL to treat conditions such as:

 Ophthalmologists and Optometrists can use the same device to treat some dry eye problems.